About Us - The Board

 Neil has been involved in the hair sector since the early 80’s – you could almost say it’s become part of his DNA.
 Neil has become an avid contributor to many online articles, blogs and various hair loss websites (esp. during lockdown!).
 He has had the privilege of providing professional advice and support for numerous hairpiece manufactures and suppliers and their clients, as well as on-going clinical support for many patients of hair transplant surgeons and educational and advisory support for various companies, inc: Medicauticals and Oway.
 There really are so many ‘paths’ to follow – once you’ve established a firm knowledge and understanding.

-What Neil brings to Institute…
+What Neil Brings to the IOT

 …In his own words